sm6820/Inc-5000-Companies-Analysis/README.md

 While some industries like Consumer Products & Services, Energy and Retail offer excellent growth potential.
 It would be crucial to have a successful business execution strategy to guarantee rapid growth.

+There is also a post regarding this porject on medium.
+Follow the link to see the story on medium: https://medium.com/@soom6820/fastest-growing-5000-private-companies-in-the-u-s-in-2019-f452e06a7fcb

 Libraries used:

 Numpy == 1.20.1